 Pay your bills on time: Paying your bills on time each month is the surest way to improve your credit score.

 Making certain payments late – on your credit card, mortgage loan, auto loan, student loans and personal loans – could cause your credit score to fall by 100 points or more.
 (A payment is officially considered late and reported to the credit bureaus if you pay more than 30 days past the due date.)

 Making payments on time each month will cause your FICO® Score to gradually rise.

 Pay down your credit card debt: Paying down your credit card debt is another way to steadily improve your score.
 Don’t, though, cancel a credit card account once you pay it off.
 Doing this could automatically increase your credit utilization ratio and cause your score to fall.

 Being aware of your credit score can help your dream of homeownership become a reality.

-The credit score required to buy a home may differ based on the type of loan you are looking to qualify for, and our team is ready to help!
+The credit score required to buy a home may differ based on the type of loan you are looking to qualify for.
+But the higher it is, the easier it will be to get a better rate on your mortgage.
 Talk to a Home Loan Expert today to see where you stand.